-SIOFA is an important partner of the ABNJ Deep Seas Project and contributes to activities that promote collaboration and sharing of experiences in deep-sea fisheries and associated biodiversity as well as specific activities on capacity building for developing countries.
+SIOFA is an important partner of the ABNJ Deep Seas Project.
+SIOFA has been involved in the implementation of the Project and has agreed to contribute to activities that promote collaboration and sharing of experiences in deep-sea fisheries and associated biodiversity as well as specific activities on capacity building for developing countries.
 This contribution is coordinated by the SIOFA Secretariat.

-SIOFA activities associated with the ABNJ Deep Seas Project contributed an estimated USD 8 778 of in-kind project co-financing at the Project's mid-term.
+SIOFA activities associated with the ABNJ Deep Seas Project contributed an estimated USD 8 778 of project co-financing at the Project's midterm.

-Recent 2018 activities and upcoming 2019 project activities, include:
+Recent project activities, include: